SEugley/Portfolio/README.md

 A comprehensive risk assessment of a telecom customer survey dataset to evaluate the potential for customer re-identification was performed.
 Statistical methods and probabilistic algorithms were applied across four scenarios: intentional attack, unintentional recognition, data breaches, and public disclosure.
 Equivalence classes for quasi-identifiers, ensuring adequate group sizes to reduce re-identification risks, were established.
 Data quality controls, variable masking, and data grouping strategies were implemented to successfully mitigate risks while preserving the dataset’s utility.
 #### [Data De-identification Repository](https://github.com/SEugley/Data_De-identification)

+#### Predictive Modeling for Stroke Risk and Life Expectancy
+This project leverages statistical and machine learning techniques to analyze healthcare data, specifically targeting stroke risk prediction and life expectancy estimation.
+By employing a range of predictive models, including regression techniques, decision trees, and ensemble methods, the analysis compares their effectiveness.
+The Random Forest models outperformed others, achieving a 98.9% accuracy in stroke risk prediction and the lowest mean squared error in life expectancy estimation.
+This analysis also identifies key health predictors as they pertain to life expectancy and stroke risk.

 ### What am I Currently Working on?